How to take part

-- Access your links via the reminder email you will receive shortly before the sessions begin - usually the day before.
+- Access your links via your booking confirmation or reminder email you will receive shortly before the sessions begin - usually the day before.

 - Enter a name (this doesn’t have to be your actual name if you don’t want it disclosed in the chat) to access the session.
 We ask for this so we can see who is taking part in-session, and direct answers to questions to the right person.

 - Once in the session, please check your audio is setup to ensure you can hear the presentation (note that some sessions will use text chat only)

 During your session

 During your session, staff from the School or department will be on hand to answer any questions you might have.
 Please follow their lead for etiquette.

 - Raise your hand if you want to ask a question or make a comment

 - When it is your turn to ask your question, the moderator will ask you